ericyoc/quantinuum-hnn-compound-adv-attack-poc/README.md

 The integration of quantum layers with classical neural networks demonstrates potential advancements in robustness against adversarial attacks.
 By leveraging quantum features within hybrid architectures and employing state-of-the-art adversarial attack techniques, the models exhibit enhanced resilience to input data perturbations.

+## Disclaimer
+This repository is intended for educational and research purposes.